Picture this: you walk into your utility room and water is all over the floor.

 It comes with all the necessary equipment and offers a straightforward installation process for those requiring a seamless addition to their room.

-The Beckett A/C Condensate Pump is a new addition to the company’s top-tier line of medium-sized pumps.
+The Beckett A/C Condensate Pump is a new addition to the company’s top-tier line of medium-sized pumps with a 112-GPH pump rating (at 1-foot of lift).

 It is designed in accordance with modern safety standards and remains engineered to uphold user-friendly requirements.